How Upskilling and Reskilling Saves Your Company Money

 Technological advancements are reducing labor costs and getting more done in less time.
 But now many businesses need fewer employees.
 Upskill and reskill obsolete employees to retain key workers and maintain a future-ready org.

-Some employees’ skillsets have become outdated and are not up to par with the current level of technology in the company or the world.
+Employees can try to move between departments, but some employees’ skill sets have simply become outdated and are not up to par with the current level of technology in the company or the world.
+Due to this, they cannot fulfill any current role in the company.

 So what to do with the workers that have become obsolete, through no fault of their own?
-Will you lay off loyal employees with obsolete talents and hire new employees with updated skills?
+Will you lay off loyal, seasoned employees with outdated talents and hire new employees with updated skills?

 While it is feasible to switch out current staff with new ones that have the skills you desire, it is not the most effective.
-Finding and hiring people is time-consuming, effort-intensive, and costly.
+Finding and hiring people takes time, is effort-intensive, and costly.

-Upskilling and reskilling obsolete employees, on the other hand, can be a great alternative.
+Upskilling and reskilling obsolete employees to transfer into different positions, on the other hand, can be a great alternative.

 What Is Upskilling and Reskilling?